lune-lang/prelude/doc/Result.md

 <a name="type-maybe"></a>
 #### type maybe
 ```
-maybe a = result void a
+maybe a = result unit a
 ```
 <a name="nothing"></a>
 #### val nothing